Erick Weinberg: Lee–Weinberg–Yi metric

-The dynamics of magnetic monopole solutions is especially simple when the theory is at BPS limit---when it can be extended to include fermionic sectors to form a supersymmetric theory.
-In these cases, the multi-monopole solutions can be explicitly obtained, the monopoles in a system are basically free because the interaction mediated by Higgs field is cancelled by the gauge interaction. in the case of a maximally broken gauge group into $U(1)^k$, the multi-monopole solution can be viewed as weakly interacting particles, each carrying a $U(1)$ phase factor, therefore when considering the low energy processes the total number of degrees of freedom for n monopoles is 4n, in 4-dimensional spacetime---3 for spatial position and one for the phase factor.
+The dynamics of magnetic monopole solutions is especially simple when the theory is at Bogomol'nyi–Prasad–Sommerfield bound—when it can be extended to include fermionic sectors to form a supersymmetric theory.
+In these cases, the multi-monopole solutions can be explicitly obtained, the monopoles in a system are basically free because the interaction mediated by Higgs field is cancelled by the gauge interaction. in the case of a maximally broken gauge group into $U(1)^k$, the multi-monopole solution can be viewed as weakly interacting particles, each carrying a $U(1)$ phase factor, therefore when considering the low energy processes the total number of degrees of freedom for n monopoles is 4n, in 4-dimensional spacetime—3 for spatial position and one for the phase factor.
 The dynamics can be reduced to the motion inside a 4n dimensional space with a nontrivial metric from the interactions among the monopoles, so called "moduli space approximation".